Geetha63/MS-Teams-Scripts/UserAsTeamsOwner/Readme.md

 # Description

- Script will provide the Teams details where user as owner of a Team in your organization
+ Script will provide the Teams details where user as the owner of a Team in your organization

 # Prerequisite